Travellers visiting Zagreb meet 5 challenges to having a true experience. But where’s challenges, there’s also solutions.

 ‘It fell from your hand, not mine’, she grunted and turned to the next customer.

 Many foreign travellers experience Croats as rude.
 I agree.
 The way that saleslady treated me was rude.
 But Croatian people are not really rude by nature.
-They just haven’t been taught the basic customer service principles.
+They just haven’t learnt the basic customer service principles.

-In the West, a successful sale is mostly based on whether the customer is made to feel good.
-Which is why smiling and the ‘customer is always right’ attitude are part of every salesperson’s education.
+In the West, the customer’s satisfaction always comes first.
+Which is why smiling is part of every salesperson’s education.

-If you run into stroppy salespeople in Croatia, know that they haven’t been taught to treat you otherwise.
+If you run into stroppy salespeople in Croatia, know that they haven’t learnt to treat you otherwise.
 It’s something that stuck with us from the socialist era – a time with little competition.

 You’ll be pleasantly surprised when you discover how much your Zagreb friends can help you.